mcandre/unmake/WARNINGS.md

 make often resets the working directory across successive commands, and across successive rules.
 Common commands for changing directories, such as `cd`, `pushd`, and `popd`, may not have the desired effect.

+Furthermore, `push` and `popd` are GNU bash extensions to the POSIX sh interpreter standard, and are likely to fail on other machines.

 ### Fail

 ```make